wpdas/naxios/README.md

 `Memory Cache`: will be cleared when the app refreshes, as its data lives in memory only. <br/>
 `Storage Cache`: The data will remain even when the browser tab is refreshed.
 Data is persisted using Local Storage.

 When instantiating a cache, you need to provide the `expirationTime` (in seconds).
-This is used to know when the cache should be returned instead of making a real contract call.
+This is used as the default value of expirantion and to know when the cache should be returned instead of making a real contract call.
 When the cache expires, a real call to the contract is made.
 Each contract's method has its own time of expiration.

 ```ts
 // web3Api.ts